 Every month, generally, we will publish all that month’s reviews on the same day (the designated publication day) here on our website.
 In addition, each individual review will also be promoted via our social media, Facebook and Twitter, and automatically shared with our Partners and other media, for greater reach and impact.
 Please Tweet and share as often as you like.

 Finally, as you may know, when we have the funding and time, we produce a print version of our #RivetingReviews, our magazine called The Riveter which focuses on the literature of a specific country or region of Europe.
 This is another great opportunity for both professional and aspirational book critics.
-You can read our latest Riveter magazines on Polish, Russian and Nordic literature.
+You can read our latest Riveter magazines on Polish, Russian, Nordic, Baltic, Swiss, Queer, German, Romanian and Dutch literature.

 Who are we?
 I am Director of the European Literature Network and first and foremost a professional journalist – a senior BBC staff broadcaster for twenty years; our editors here at ELNet are journalists, writers and editors, which means you can trust us.
 However, we work mainly for free therefore, sadly and apologetically, we cannot pay you and don’t have the time or resources to make major changes or comments on your reviews, but we will always edit them professionally.
 We have the final word.
 We only publish good reviews and those which follow our simple rules.

 Get Riveting!
 Please submit your reviews and images via email at: firstname.lastname@example.org or by using the contact form bellow.